 - Get divorced

 - You haven’t looked at your will for some years- the law and tax rule change and it may no longer be suitable for your current needs.

 Dying without a Will and The Intestacy Rules

 If you don’t make a Will you die “intestate” and only those that fall under the Rules of Intestacy will automatically inherit anything from your estate.

 These rules can seem harsh and unsuitable for modern family structures as they follow the “blood-line” and only recognise natural and adopted children for example.
-Step children or those that you may consider as part of your family will not be included although half-blood relatives are included in the list but we have not shown it in the following chart.
+Step children or those that you may consider as part of your family will not be included although half-blood relatives are included in the list.

 Unlike a Will, where you appoint an executor of your choice to administer your estate, under the Rules of Intestacy, that person is determined by the Rules and they may not be the people you want to undertake this work.

 As the estate administrator they become personally liable for any loss or mistakes made during the administration period and may be reluctant to become involved or not have the expertise to do the job.

 So if you are not married or have step children these people are not included in the list set out in the Rule of Intestacy even though you may think of them as being your family and may have a valid claim.
 They will have to make a claim against the estate if they were financially dependent on the deceased for future maintenance under the Inheritance (Family and Dependents) Act 1975.

 It’s not a quick process, it's expensive and does not guarantee they will get all you would have liked them to receive.
 This is something that as a distressing time will cause further heart-ache for them.